 - All members of the executive have equal voice and decisions are passed by a majority vote.

-Details found here of the 2020 AGM, when elections for three (3) positions on the Executive will be held.
+Details found here of the 2021 AGM, when elections for two (2) positions on the Executive will be held.

 - The executive of the association shall comprise five members, elected from groups having full membership.